keenanbarber/BIW_Game1/README.txt

 			The "font_1" can be changed to be whatever you would like it to be.
 The "source" and "format" keys must remain unchanged however with a value.
 You will use the names, like "font_1," throughout the json file when setting font styles.
 For example, in the section [ user_interface_settings ], when defining the "score_text_style," you can use font_1 now:

-						"score_text_style": { "font": "14px font_1", "fill": "#ffffff" },
+						"score_text_style": { "font": "14px font_1", "fill": "#ffffff" }

 	[ audio_files ]
 			Similar to how [ font_files ] works, this loads the audio clips.
 In this section, THE KEYS CAN BE CHANGED.

-						"sound_1": ["assets/audio/Drop1.mp3", "assets/audio/Drop1.wav"],
+						"sound_1": ["assets/audio/MySound.mp3", "assets/audio/MySound.wav"],

 			The "sound_1" can be changed to whatever you would like.
 In the section [ audio_assignment ], you will be using these names to assign them to different parts of the game.
+Multiple audio formats of the desired audio clip can be put into the array in case one doesn't work with the browser.

 	[ audio_assignment ]
+			Asign the sounds that you defined in [ audio_files ] to different parts of the game.

+						"button_press_sound": "sound_1"

+	[ sprite_adjustment ]
+			Modify these values to make small adjustments to the positioning of certain elements in the game.

+	[ game_sprites ]
+			This is where you provide the paths to the sprites you want the game to be using.

+						"background_image": "assets/images/MyBackgroundImage.png"

+	[ game_tiles ]
 			...